 The Need For a Definition

 Our modern lives greatly benefit from the ubiquity of artificial intelligence (AI).
-Our lives have been positively impacted by technologies such as smartphones, self-driving cars, medical devices, reusable space vehicles, etc.- technologies that are empowered by AI.
+They have been positively impacted by technologies such as smartphones, self-driving cars, medical devices, reusable space vehicles, etc.- technologies that are empowered by AI.

 While the term gives a hint on what it stands for: a program that mimics intelligence artificially, a more complete definition requires elaboration of intelligence.
 Typical attributes of human intelligence include: